Health Care Management

 Springfield College, with its long-standing tradition of preparing students for careers in the human-helping occupations, provides a well-rounded curriculum in which to train people as health service administrators in both proactive and therapeutic settings.

-For more information about the health services administration major, contact the Department of Business Administration at (413) 748-3200 or the Admissions Office at (800) 343-1257.
+For more information about the health care management major, contact the Department of Business Administration at (413) 748-3200 or the Admissions Office at (800) 343-1257.
 Click here to view undergraduate and graduate course catalogs.